 This unit will provide students with the underpinning knowledge and skills to begin the journey within networking.
 Students who complete this unit will gain knowledge in designing and building networks necessary to plan and implement small networks across a range of applications using routers switching technology.

-Year 1: Employment and Academic Development in Technology (30 credits)
+Web Design and Development (30 credits)